Ultimo-Software-Solutions/DevelopmentBlog/Blogs/ElasticPoolPerformanceMaxDop/ElasticPoolPerformanceMaxDop.md

 # Resolving Waits

 In SQL Analytics we noticed that most waits where caused by parallelism.
 By default SQL Server has a max degree of parallelism set to the number of available cores, in our case 32.
 This can be changed by setting the MAXDOP setting top a different value.
-In several publications it is recommended to lower this value: https://techcommunity.microsoft.com/t5/azure-sql/changing-default-maxdop-in-azure-sql-database-and-azure-sql/ba-p/1538528#:~:text=Executive%20Summary,0%20(unlimited)%20to%208
+In several publications we found it is recommended to lower this value: https://techcommunity.microsoft.com/t5/azure-sql/changing-default-maxdop-in-azure-sql-database-and-azure-sql/ba-p/1538528#:~:text=Executive%20Summary,0%20(unlimited)%20to%208

 The queries we use in our application have little to no benefit from using parellelism.
 We tried setting MAXDOP to 1 for all databases with the following query: